Chart Color Schemes

 Prospect features high concentrations of group households, with a fairly typical median household size

-Family households comprise 67.7% of all households, including 32.2% couples with children, 25.4% couples without children, and 8.5% single parent families.
-Non-family households account for the remaining 32.3%, with lone person households at 26.2% and group households comprising 6.2%.
+Family households constitute 67.7 percent of all households, including 32.2 percent couples with children, 25.4 percent couples without children, and 8.5 percent single parent families.
+Non-family households comprise the remaining 32.3 percent, with lone person households at 26.2 percent and group households comprising 6.2 percent of the total.
 The median household size is 2.5 people, which matches the Greater Adelaide average.

 Frequently Asked Questions - Households